 I would consider getting 6 newborn all-in-one cloth diapers for nighttime.
 I normally don't recommend all-in-one cloth diapers for elimination communication backup, but I think they would be very convenient to use at night.
 During the first week or two, I remember changing my daughter's diaper 10 times at night!
 I wanted something that was super easy to change and that didn't leak.

-There are really good reviews for the Blueberry newborn all-in-one cloth diaper (organic cotton absorbency).
-The inside looks similar to a cotton prefold.
-And the umbilical snap-down means these would be great in the very early days.
+My top choice is the newborn all-in-one cloth diaper by Blueberry Diapers (organic cotton absorbency).
+The inside is made of the same fabric as an organic cotton prefold.
+The umbilical snap-down means these would be great in the very early days.